 What is a Globalink Research Internship?

-The Globalink Research Internship is a highly competitive initiative that attracts the best young researchers to Canada.
+The Globalink Research Internship is a highly competitive initiative that attracts the best researchers to Canada.
 Each year, interns from nine countries come to Canada for 12 weeks from May to September to undertake research projects at Canadian universities.
 The objective of the Globalink Research Internship is to build a bridge between Canada and emerging international research talent at the undergraduate and graduate levels.

 Visit the Globalink Research Internships brochure for more information.

 What does the Globalink Research Internship offer to interns?